sara-sabr/ITStrategy/TeamMandate/Mandate.md

 ## Vision (image of the future)

-The Canadian Experience is real when the federal government leverages modern technologies to interact seamlessly with Canadians through existing digital infrastructure.
+The Canadian Experience is real when the federal government leverages modern technologies to interact seamlessly with Canadians through digital infrastructure.

 ## Mission (team's reason for existence)